-Grace has served south Evanston for over 75 years.
+Grace has served south Evanston since 1938.

 The ministry of Grace is about living out our Vision and Core Values.
 Every person in the Grace community has permission, and is encouraged, to carry out this ministry; in whatever ways God is calling them.